PIFSCstockassessments/StepwiseLH/README.md

   `M_method` is the model used to generate natural mortality (*M*).
 If a number is entered, this number will represent survivorship at max age (*S*).
 If "Then" is entered, *M* will be estimate following the Then et al. (2015) method.
 If "Pauly" is entered, *M* will be estimated using the Pauly et al. (1986) method.

-The following example generates random distributions of _Acanthuridae_ (Surgeonfishes) governed by Life History parameters, `Lmax` mean and standard deviations, as well as surviorship at max age.
+The following example generates random distributions of _Acanthuridae_ (Surgeonfishes) with a `Lmax` mean and associated standard deviations, as well as surviorship at max age equal to 0.04.
 ```
 library(StepwiseLH)
 Data <- Get_distributions(Family="Acanthuridae", Lmax.mean=600, Lmax.SD=50, M_method=0.04)